 - Be cautious over burnout signs – aside from the symptoms mentioned above, be attentive if you have a headache, become short-tempered with family or friends, and easily offended.

-Having burnout during work from home is possible.
-Therefore, don’t be coaxed by the “flexibility” or “freedom” of working from home because if you can’t control it, you are prone to weariness.
-Home can be a toxic place if you can’t efficiently divide the personal and professional space.
+Burnout at work from home is very likely.
+Therefore, do not be complacent with the “freedom” or “flexibility” of working at home because if not controlled, you will be too excited at work to exhaustion.
+A home can be a toxic space if you can’t separate the personal and professional realms well.